SmartBear/readyapi4j/modules/cucumber/modules/hiptest-runner/README.md

 The underlying API call made to the [HipTest API](https://api-doc.hiptest.com/) is described at https://api-doc.hiptest.com/?http#get-feature-from-a-given-folder.

-Since the runner uses the OASBackend internally - all related functionality (x-bdd extensions, default stepdefs) is available for your scenarios.
+Since the runner uses the [OASBackend](../bdd4oas) internally - all related functionality (x-bdd extensions, default stepdefs) is available for your scenarios.

 ## Importing ActionWords

-This command will create HipTest ActionWords both for the default REST vocabulary and from x-bdd extensions in a specified OAS definition - helping you write correct scenarios in HipTest from the start.
+This command will create HipTest ActionWords both for the [default ReadyAPI4j REST vocabulary](../../README.md#api-stepdefs-reference) and from [x-bdd extensions](../bdd4oas/README.md) in a specified OAS definition - helping you write correct scenarios in HipTest from the start.
 The command will only add ActionWords that do not already exist - so you can safely run it several times to add new ActionWords as you go along.

 Run the provided jar file with the `import [options] <oas-url>` command and the following options:
 * `-p` (required, string) - the HipTest project-id